precipice/campfire_export/README.md

 -- for instance, spaces in the file/directory names.)
 Errors that happen trying to export will be logged to `campfire/export_errors.txt`.

-The Gist I forked had a plaintext transcript export, which I preserved as `transcript.txt` in each directory.
+The Gist I forked had a plaintext transcript export, which I've kept in as `transcript.txt` in each directory.
 However, the original XML and HTML are now also saved as `transcript.xml` and `transcript.html`, which could be useful.

 Days which have no messages posted will be ignored, so the resulting directory structure will be sparse (no messages == no directory).

-## Limitations ##

-* Room name changes are not noticed.
-* Slow as all hell if you have file uploads.
-* HTML transcripts are not yet clickable for accessing uploads.

 ## Credit ##